ramblingsofadev/docs/framework-comparisons.md

 * Trivial to get up and running on its own
 * Provides support for output formatting, eg padding/table/progress bar formatting
 * Support for password masking
-* Support for annotation-based commands
+* Support for attribute-based commands

 <h4 id="aphiria-console-cons">Cons</h4>